-10. Information with Respect

-to S-3 Registrants Available Information; Incorporation of

-Certain Documents by Reference; Summary; The Companies

-11. Incorporation of Certain

-Information by

-Reference Available Information; Incorporation of

-Certain Documents by Reference

-12. Information with Respect to S-2 or S-3
+10. Information with Respect to S-3 Registrants .
+Available Information; Incorporation of Certain Documents by Reference; Summary; The Companies 11.
+Incorporation of Certain to S-2 or S-3

-Registrants Not Applicable

-13. Incorporation of Certain

-Information by

-Reference Not Applicable

-14. Information with Respect to Registrants Other

-Than S-2 or S-3 Registrants Not Applicable
+- Information by Reference Available Information; Incorporation of Certain Documents by Reference - Information with Respect to S-2 or S-3 Registrants Not Applicable Incorporation of Certain Information by - Reference Not Applicable - 14.
+Information with Respect to Registrants Other Than S-2 or S-3 Registrants Not Applicable